m4ttsch/omscs-notes-notes/machine-learning-trading/working-with-multiple-stocks.md

 First, there are many more dates in `dfSPY` than there are in the target `df`. `dfSPY` contains all of the data for SPY, and we need a way to retrieve data from only the dates we are considering.

 Second, there are dates present in `df` that are not present in `dfSPY`.
-When we constructed our index, we didn’t skip weekends or holidays.
+When we constructed our index, we didn't skip weekends or holidays.
 Obviously, SPY did not trade on those dates since the market was not open.
 We will need to deal with this alignment issue.

 ## Joining DataFrames
 We now need to combine `df` and `dfSPY` into a single DataFrame.
 Thankfully, pandas has several different strategies for doing just that.
 We are going to look at an operation called a **join**.